See the Collections of Notable People and Organizations

 L. T. Gotchy

 Mid-century photographer and collector.
-Artifacts, photographs, ephemera, folklore, and unpublished material about Altadena, Mount Lowe, and related railroad topics.
+Artifacts, photographs, ephemera, folklore, books, and unpublished material about Altadena, Mount Lowe, and related railroad topics.

 Betty and Herb Herr